samsmithnz/GitHubActionsDotNet/README.md

 - Currently contains models for most GitHub Actions
     - Helpers to create triggers and common steps.
 (Could definitely support more steps - [add an issue](https://github.com/samsmithnz/GitHubActionsDotNet/issues/new) if there is one you'd like to see!)
     - Also includes models to create Dependabot configurations
-- Tests current include code to create:
+- Tests current include code to create Actions:
     - Pipelines and triggers
     - Basic jobs
     - Common .NET build steps
     - Basic GitHub steps
     - Basic Azure steps
+- Also includes tests to create Dependabot configurations for:
+    - NuGet
+    - JavaScript
+    - Java (Maven)
+    - Ruby
+    - Python
-    - Dependabot configurations for NuGet, JavaScript, Java (Maven), Ruby, Python, and GitHub Actions
+    - GitHub Actions

 ## How to use